HGmin1159/HGmin1159.github.io/_posts/2021-09-14-quantum5_eng.md

 Now, see j

 - j takes value between $0$ and $2^m -1$ so $\frac{j}{2^m}$ lies in $(0, \frac{2^m -1}{2^m})$. $\psi$ represent the phase
-- j get its name by assigning combination of computational basis.
+- j gets its name by assigning a combination of computational basis.
 For example, with 5-qubit, we can name each basis as follow $\ket{j}$

 > $\ket{0} = \ket {00000}$
 >